metromg/vote-radio/README.md

 Please note, that only MP3 files are supported.

 ## Usage & Installation
-To install vote radio on production follow these steps:
+To install vote radio you can follow these steps:

 ### Prerequisites
-Vote Radio is packaed into multiple docker-images.
+Vote radio is packaed into multiple docker-images.
 For optimal performance you should run the software on a linux based system (Debian, CoreOS, etc.) where containers can run natively.

 To install the following prerequisites, consider consulting the official docs.

 - Download & Install docker
 - Download & Install docker-compose
-- Make sure the current date and time on your system is correct
+- Make sure the current date and time on your target system is correct

 ### Step 1: Adding songs
 First, you should place at least 3 MP3 files into a data directory on your target system.

-Follow this data structure:
+Use this data structure:

 - Create a directory per album
 - Place the MP3 files into the album directory